sveljko/base41/base41.md

 also `#`, `$` and `%` which are often used for interpolation in strings in various programming languages.

-Actually, the first ASCII char that is string safe would be 40
+Actually, the first ASCII char that is string safe would be value 40, char `(`.
-- `(`.
 But, using 41 matches the "base", so we choose that instead.

 It is true that ASCII 41 is `)`, so maybe it would be nice to omit it, since we already omitted `(`.
 OTOH, since we only use the closing